bbauska/UC-Davis-JS-Basics/readme.md

   alt="Exclamation + [tab] for startup screen." />
 </p>

-<p>If you take an HTML class, you'll learn to type the doctype and to type all these tags,
+<p>If you take an HTML class, you&apos;ll learn to type the doctype and to type all these tags,
 we can use the shortcut.
-Again, what you did to get it, I'll just type exclamation point and then press "Tab" and then you can come in here and give your document a name, "My File".
+Again, what you did to get it, I&apos;ll just type exclamation point and then press "Tab" and then you can come in here and give your document a name, "My File".
 The title shows up in the tab in the browser.
-That's important.
+That&apos;s important.
 Great.
 I can save that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 96. visual studio startup screen (66) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">